 Get ready to fork out big time if you’re paying the PS5 price!

-As we get closer to the PlayStation 5’s launch window, fans are growing increasingly keen to know the PS5 price and the release date of the PS5 console.
+As we get closer to the PlayStation 5’s launch window of November 12th, fans are growing increasingly keen to know how to pre-order the console now that the release date and the pricing has been announced.

-Read on to find out all we know about the price and release of Sony’s latest console…
+Read on to find out all we know about the price, the pre-orders, and the release of Sony’s latest console…

 Sony comments on the PS5’s price

-Sony has made a statement of sorts about the PlayStation 5 price tag, but the company has still not told us an actual price.
+Sony previously made a statement of sorts about the PlayStation 5 price tag, but the company has still not told us an actual price.

 In an interview with GamesIndustry.biz, Sony’s Jim Ryan said this: “Recent history has told us that gaming is one of the pastimes, and one of the businesses, that benefits in economically difficult times….
 Who knows how this recession is going to look, how deep it will be and how long it will last.